-He was curious.
-He had already fulfilled all the elementary requirements.
+The rich young man had already fulfilled all the elementary requirements.
 He was a decent person who hadn’t killed anybody, had honored his parents, and would never think of stealing another man’s goods or another man’s spouse.
-But what would it take to advance beyond that to assurance of heaven, to perfection, to true intimacy with God?
+But he was curious – what would it take to advance beyond that to assurance of heaven, to perfection, to true intimacy with God?

-Immediately the man’s countenance fell.
+Immediately the rich young man’s countenance fell.
 He had not bet on this sort of response.
 More prayers and fasting he could handle perhaps.
 But giving up all that he’d worked for?
-And traipsing after this itinerant rabbi all over who-knows-where, not knowing where his next meal would be coming from, this was all too much for him.
+And traipsing after this itinerant rabbi all over who-knows-where, not knowing where his next meal would be coming from — all this was all too much for him.

 He wanted God as a part of his life.
 But he wasn’t ready to give God control of his life, to abandon himself completely, to find his whole identity and security in the Lord.
 His affluence provided him with a level of comfort and prominence that he’d learn to depend upon.
 It was just too scary to let go of that.

-This was a crisis moment in his life, where a choice was set before him that would manifest where his heart truly lie.
-He tragically failed the heart monitor test.
+This was a crisis moment in his life, where a choice was set before him that would manifest his true spiritual condition.
+Tragically, he utterly failed the heart monitor test.

 Jesus points out how this works after the rich young man went away sad.
 Yes, those who give up precious relationships and possessions to follow Jesus will encounter hardship and persecution.
 But they will also receive, even in this life, infinitely more than they gave up and in the age to come, everlasting life.